How to Set Up GPU Passthrough on Proxmox

 blacklisting GPU drivers in proxmox.

 If blacklisting the GPU drivers does not work, there are various things that can be causing issues.
-Start with the troubleshooting steps in the Proxmox documentation then head over to the Proxmox forums and try and find similar hardware configurations.
+Start with the troubleshooting steps in the Proxmox documentation, then head over to the Proxmox forums and try and find similar hardware configurations.

-Conclusion & Final Thoughts on PCIe Passthrough
+Conclusion & Final Thoughts on PCIe Passthrough for GPUs

-WunderTech is a website that provides tutorials and guides on various NAS, server, networking, and infrastructure-related topics.
-WunderTech is maintained by Frank Joseph, an IT professional with 14+ years of experience in corporate IT and application management.
-He focuses on sharing his experience with others on his WunderTech website and YouTube page.
-Frank holds a Bachelor of Science in Computer Information Systems and a master of Business Administration (MBA).
+WunderTech is maintained by Frank, an IT professional with 15+ years of experience in corporate IT and application management.
+Frank holds a Bachelor of Science in Computer Information Systems and a Master of Business Administration (MBA).
+He focuses on sharing his experience with others on his website and YouTube channel.